CAMBI-tech/BciPy/bcipy/signal/evaluate/README.md

 detected_artifacts = artifact_detector.detect_artifacts()
 ```

 This can be used in conjunction with the `ArtifactDetection` semiautomatic mode to determine artifacts that overlap with triggers of interest and correct any labels before removal.
 To use the semiautomatic mode, the user must provide a list of triggers of interest.
 The `ArtifactDetection` class can be inititalized with `semi_automatic`.
+The `semi_automatic` parameter is a boolean that determines if the user wants to manually correct or add to the detected artifacts.

 ```python